 Accepting, Declining, or Decreasing Your Financial Aid Awards

-Grants, scholarships, and federal direct PLUS Loans will be automatically accepted in LionPATH.
+Grants, scholarships, and Parent Plus Loans will be automatically accepted in LionPATH.

-If you are offered any other type of loan, you have the option to accept or decline it.
+If you are offered Federal Direct Loans, Graduate Plus Loans, or any other type of loan, you have the option to accept or decline it.
 If you choose to accept it, you can choose what amount to accept.
 If you do not take any action to accept, decline, or decrease the amount of the loan, the loan will not be applied to your account.
 You can accept, decline, or decrease your financial aid awards in LionPATH.

 You may want to consider taking less than the maximum loan amount each semester to minimize the total amount of debt that you accrue over time while completing your degree.
 You may also want to consider this option during fall and spring semesters, if you wish to have aid remaining for the following summer semester.